LeetLLM

 Shortest-Job-First (SJF)

 The scheduler prioritizes requests that are expected to require fewer output tokens.
-In theory, this can improve average latency because short responses (like a simple "Yes" or "No") don't get stuck behind a long refund-policy explanation.
+In theory, this can improve average latency because short responses (like a single-line completion) don't get stuck behind a long design explanation.
 In practice, output length is unknown ahead of time, so pure SJF is rare in LLM serving.
 Real systems approximate it with heuristics such as prompt-length bucketing, tenant priorities, or token-budget limits.

 This queue calculation shows the benefit SJF would have if output lengths were known.
 Production engines need estimates, priorities, or fairness controls because they don't know these lengths in advance: